Bowhza/Lokit/readme.md

 - [x] Add feature to be able to delete the master account.
 - [x] Add "create new account" functionality.

+#### May 1, 2023
+- [x] Write better code documentation.
+- [x] Create button that will generate a random password a user can use for their accounts.
+- [x] Add ability to copy password to the clipboard.<br>

+**<span style="color:red">NOTE: The ability to copy text to the clipboard is only available over HTTPS.
+The application uses a dummy certificate to achieve this functionality and therefore will say that the website is unsecure.
+The user can choose to modify the application to use their own SSL Certificate.</span>**

 ### Future Additions

-- [ ] Write better code documentation.
-- [ ] Create button that will generate a random password a user can use for their accounts.
-- [ ] Add ability to copy username and/or password to clipboard.
+- [ ] UI Changes and Bug Fixes.
 - [ ] Dark Mode? 🌑

 **More items may be added to this list in the future.**